“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 About the extreme levels of suffering : Anyone is under a non-negligible risk of experiencing extreme levels of suffering at least once during their life, whether it is from cancer, heart diseases, severe depression, being tortured, being raped, getting paralysed…

-Finally, procreating is not necessary to prevent any harm, to the contrary, as I have argued with the misanthropic and the philanthropic argument, abstaining from procreating is very likely to reduce huge amount of harm.
+Finally, procreating is not necessary to prevent any harm, to the contrary, as I have argued with the preventon-of-harm-to-other-beings and the better-allocation-of-ressources argument, abstaining from procreating is very likely to reduce huge amount of harm.

 Inspired by Erik Magnusson’s article’s “On Risk-Based Arguments for Anti-Natalism”, I have modified his argument slightly to strengthen it: